This guest post from the folks at Launch Education Group contains crucial information about how to prepare and write an outstanding essay for the SAT.

 4) How do you persuade your audience?

 This may be a basic, formulaic essay, but you should still do your best to convince your audience (graders) of your point.
 Doing this means choosing your examples carefully.
 First of all, brainstorm your possible choices for examples that could support the prompt.
 Make a list that includes as much variety as possible.
 You will evaluate which examples you should choose by several criteria.

-First, scan the list.
 Which of these examples do you know the most about?
 Examples are much stronger when they are specific and include plenty of detailed information.
 Using Abraham Lincoln as an example of a successful man is more effective if you know the specific names of the laws he enacted.
 Using specific details will make your example more credible, thus making your argument more valid.

-Secondly, think about ethos, pathos, and logos.
 These are the different rhetorical methods of persuasion that can help strengthen your essay.

 Ethos refers to getting your audience to trust in the credibility of the speaker.
 So to use this in your essay, you may refer to the opinion of a well-known or respected figure, like using Mother Teresa’s opinions to support your point about giving.

 Pathos is a method where you play on the emotions of your audience.
 To do this, you could choose an example that is shocking or sad, like telling the story of a starving child to push for more aid going to Africa.

 Finally, there is the logos method where you use logic and reasoning to convince your audience.
 This example would use specific facts to make your side seem like the obvious choice, like using stats about the amount of food Americans waste that could be used to feed others.